 President and Founder

-Certified Member, Appraisers Association of America
+Accredited Member, Appraisers Association of America

 Specialist: Paintings, Prints, Drawings, Sculpture

 Carrie is an active appraiser and consultant of fine art with over twelve years experience in the field.
 Carrie holds a B.A. in Art History from the University of Tennessee, and a Masters Degree in Art History from the University of South Florida.
 Carrie’s area of specialization is Old Master Paintings with a concentration in Italian Renaissance art.
 Carrie attended the Center for Academic Programs Abroad in Florence, Italy, studying the arts and architecture of Renaissance Italy and Italian Language.
-Carrie is an certified member of the Appraisers Association of America (AAA).
+Carrie is an accredited member of the Appraisers Association of America (AAA).
 Prior to founding Veritas, Carrie has held positions with the Harris Bank Corporate Art Collection in Chicago IL, the Old Master Painting Department at the St. Petersburg, FL Museum of Fine Arts, and Curatorial Department Assistant at the Ringling Museum of Art in Sarasota, FL.
 In addition to her interest in Italian Renaissance Art, Carrie also has a passion for working with clients involving the restitution of Nazi-looted art.
 For more information, see the services tab on this website.
 Carrie is semi-fluent in Italian.

 Affiliations: International Foundation for Art Research, Member Art Table (Leadership Organization for Professional Women in the Arts) Appraisers Association of America, Accredited Member Appraisers Association of America, Membership Committee Chicago Estate Planning Counsel, Member Friends of the Uffizi Gallery, Member School of Art Institute Chicago Philanthropic Advisory Group, Board Member